Faculty and Staff

 Susannah Hunter, Office Administrator: Logistics and Communications

-Susannah was born and raised in Chapel Hill, NC, and now makes her home in Chatham County right down the road from Willow Oak's new campus.
+Susannah was born and raised in Chapel Hill, NC, and now makes her home in Chatham County right down the road from Willow Oaks.
 She has a Bachelor's Degree in Linguistics from UNC-Chapel Hill and lived and worked in the DC area for 10 years before returning to the Triangle in 2010.
 She has done a variety of paid and unpaid jobs involving writing, editing, website management, social justice, and racial equity -- and a little bit of nannying, too!
 Susannah has been part of the Willow Oak community since 2014, when her children began attending the Charter school.
 She has served in various capacities at the school and was a member of the WOM Board of Directors and Equity Team until 2020.
 In her spare time, she enjoys reading, cooking & eating good food, doing crossword puzzles, going to the beach, and spending time with her husband, Luke, and two teenagers, Amelia and Isaac.
-Susannah is thrilled to be back at Willow Oak serving in this new capacity!
+Susannah is thrilled to be back at Willow Oak serving in this capacity!

 Joshua Steed, Facilities Maintenance Technician